 4/6—The Glass Menagerie test, Research paper three outline due

 4/20—Little Foxes, Research paper three final draft due

 Texts: The River Reader and Simon & Schuster Handbook for Writers.

 Below are class policies that will help make this class efficient and organized.
-These policies sell be maintained throughout the year, so please keep this sheet as a reminder.
+These policies will be maintained throughout the year.
 Please share this list with your parents/guardians.